Hurricane Katrina: Bahamas and Cuba

+United States

+Florida

 Hurricane Katrina first made landfall between Hallandale Beach and Aventura, Florida on August 25.
 The storm dropped heavy rainfall in portions of the Miami metropolitan area, with a peak total of 16.43 in in Perrine.
 As a result, local flooding occurred in Miami-Dade County, damaging approximately 100 homes.
 Farther south in the Florida Keys, a tornado was spawned in Marathon on August 26.
 The tornado damaged a hangar at the airport there and caused an estimated $5 million in damage.
 The rains caused flooding, and the combination of rains and winds downed trees and power lines, leaving 1.45 million people without power.
 Damage in South Florida was estimated at $523 million, mostly as a result of crop damage.
 Twelve deaths occurred in South Florida, of which three were caused by downed trees in Broward County, three from drowning in Miami-Dade County, three were from carbon monoxide poisoning caused by generators, one was due to a vehicle accident, one occurred during debris cleanup, and one was associated with a lack of electricity.